gghancock/GISIIIProj/README.md

 ### Transit Variable

-The transit variable was the Timetables Complete GTFS dataset from [NSW Transport Open Data] (https://opendata.transport.nsw.gov.au/dataset/timetables-complete-gtfs).
+The transit variable was the Timetables Complete GTFS dataset from [NSW Transport Open Data](https://opendata.transport.nsw.gov.au/dataset/timetables-complete-gtfs).
 The stops were converted to a shapefile using the following [Transit R Script](Scripts/Tracks_Data.R).